clanbrassil/translations-documentation/README.md

 # Trax Translations Documentation

-## Description
-Guide for Trax static translations.

-Below are the current static English labels and texts in the Trax application.

-Some where decided by Alexis or Adam, while others are placeholders for development purposes only.
-This document is still a work in progress as some remaining messages, such as popup titles or messages still need to be put in place.
-So I will probably be adding to this list periodically.

-The lists below contain probably 90% of the English in Trax version 1, a lot of which are already in place from the previous translations compliled by Clememnce.
-You can cross reference the lists here with Clemence's document and the live Trax app to see what is already done.
-I believe Adam is going to set up a specific Trax account for Clemence to follow along.

-I think that's is a good starting point.

 ## Guide for Trax Static Translations

 This document provides a comprehensive list of static English labels and texts used in the Trax application.
 It serves as a reference for translators and developers working on localization efforts.